meisto/Coursera_Capstone/README.md

 We could call this the travel-cluster.

 ### Physical Spread of Clusters:
+> Note: Sadly GitHub does not allow interactive maps and pictures are ill suited to present this data.
+So if you are interested, you can download the notebook and run it yourself.
 ![You should see a picture here](https://github.com/meisto/Coursera_Capstone/blob/main/images/spread_cluster.png)
+Legend: bakery-cluster is marked green, the work-cluster is marked yellow and theg travel-cluster is marked orange.

 ## 7. Discussion